 If we are to be like Jesus, we too must endeavor to "seek and save the lost."
 Witnessing will not only be a blessing to others but also enliven our own work and worship too.
 In the inspiring words of Daniel Iverson (1890-1977) who lived in Brunswick, Georgia,

 Fall afresh on me.

 Melt me, mould me, fill me, use me.

 Fall afresh on me."✞

 Where do we start in evangelism?
 The answer is, Where people are.
-Do not despise trivial conversation about the weather, it can produce an opening to a deep spiritual conversation.
+Do not despise trivial conversation about the weather, it can produce an opening with a deeper spiritual end.
 Try to gauge a person' thoughts and concerns.
 Start there and ask God, the Holy Spirit, to lead the discussion.
-There is an old saying, "Dead men tell no lies," which is attributed to Thomas Beccon (or Becon) (1511-1567 AD) an English cleric and Protestant reformer from Norfolk.
+There is an old saying attributed to Thomas Beccon (or Becon) (1511-1567) an English cleric and Protestant reformer from Norfolk, "Dead men tell no lies."
 It is also found in the play by John Dryden, "The Spanish Friar, act IV, scene 1" (1681).
-These words point up the truth that witnessing is a sign of spiritual life and of being alive as a Christian.✞
+These few words point to the truth that witnessing is a sign of spiritual life and of being alive as a Christian.✞